 Division of Machine Design

 Department of Design Sciences LTH

 Lund University, Sweden

-If you performed this project in or for an industrial company, how would this process be altered, if at all, and how would the subsequent major parts of the development look like?
+If you performed this project inside the company, how would this process be altered?
+How would the subsequent major parts of the development look like?

 Assumptions and constraints